zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/explicit-value-resolution-mode.md

 LastMod: 2025-06-24
 ---

-# How EFE Bulk Extensions Handle Explicit Values in EF Core
+# ExplicitValueResolution Options in EF Extensions

 Before diving into this topic, make sure you've read the article [How Does EF Core Handle Explicit Values for Generated Properties?](https://www.learnentityframeworkcore.com/model/generated-value).
 We will build upon the concepts introduced there to explore how EFE Bulk Extensions manage explicit values in EF Core.